|

 About the Playwright:

-is an American playwright and writer.
-As a playwright, he
+was an American playwright and writer.
+As a playwright, his best

-numerous schools and theatres, has served as the Artistic Director
+200 plays for numerous schools and theatres, served as the Artistic

-for at least one theatre (the Commedia Repertory Theatre in Hawaii),
+Director for at least one theatre (the Commedia Repertory Theatre in

-and has designed sets and lighting for more than 40 productions.
-In
+Hawaii), and designed sets and lighting for more than 40 productions.

-1983 the Hawaii State House of Representatives honoured
+In 1983 the Hawaii State House of Representatives honoured him

-him for his 16 years in the islands as "a skillful director,
+for his 16 years in the islands as "a skillful director, actor,

 |